-In order to apply for a Preservation Grant, a homeowner must meet certain eligibility requirements.
+Homeowners must meet certain eligibility requirements.
 The applicant must have owned the home for which he or she is seeking a Preservation Grant for at least one year.
 The homeowner must also reside in the house, and the house can have no more than four rental units.
-In addition, the applicant must have a low to moderate income according to guidelines established by the Community Development Block Grant Home Improvement Program.
+In addition, the applicant must qualify for affordable housing assistance according to guidelines established by the Community Development Department.
 To check the current eligible income levels, which are based on the estimated median household income for the Boston Metropolitan Area, follow this link on the Cambridge Community Development web site.

-A homeowner interested in applying for a Preservation Grant should call the appropriate rehabilitation agency.
-The Historical Commission offers preservation grants of up to $30,000 for exterior rehabilitation of owner-occupied homes in association with two non-profit organizations that operate home improvement programs with Community Development Block Grant funds: Homeowner's Rehab, Inc. (280 Franklin Street; 617/868-4858) and Just-A-Start (320 Cambridge Street; 617/494-0444).
-Although the programs differ in minor details, each provides rehabilitation assistance to low and moderate income families by means of low-interest or deferred loans.
+Preservation grants are offered in association with two non-profit organizations that operate home improvement programs in Cambridge: Homeowner's Rehab, Inc. (280 Franklin Street; 617/868-4858) and Just-A-Start (320 Cambridge Street; 617/494-0444).
+Although the programs differ in minor details, each provides rehabilitation assistance to low and moderate-income families by means of low-interest or deferred loans.

 The homeowner should first contact the Historical Commission staff (617/349-4683) for an initial assessment of the structure's eligibility for a grant.
-The appropriate rehabilitation agency with then arrange for a site visit and an interview by a staff member.
-The homeowner must furnish the rehabilitation agency with information necessary to establish the applicant's eligibility for the program.
-The applicant and the staff member determine how the homeowner would use a Preservation Grant once an applicant's eligibility is established.
+One of the rehab agencies will conduct an initial assessment of the owner’s eligibility and arrange for a site visit by CHC staff.
+The agency, the applicant, and the staff member determine how the homeowner would use a Preservation Grant once their eligibility is established.
 After the rehabilitation agency has established an applicant's eligibility and outlined a scope of work, the agency forwards an application to the Commission staff.
 The full Commission will consider the application at its next meeting.
 Grants are awarded for projects that help retain or recover the original architectural integrity of the house.
-Buildings must be considered historically or architecturally significant to receive a grant.

 The formula for grant disbursement is as follows: